bell-kevin/cs5580f25redWineEDA/report/video_presentation_script.md

 ## 9:30 – 10:30 · Conclusion & Call to Action
 - "To wrap up, this EDA met our objectives: we characterised the data, answered the three core questions with statistics and visuals, and charted next steps."
 - "Key takeaways: alcohol and balanced sulphates are friends of quality, volatile acidity is a consistent detractor, and there are actionable subgroups to explore."
 - "Thank you for watching.
-For more detail, check the written report and the repository for reproducible code."
+On behalf of Kevin, Angelie, and Dani, we invite you to check the written report and the repository for reproducible code."
 - End slide with contact info and placeholder for video link.

 ---